 severely crowded dwelling: Dwelling that requires four or more extra bedrooms to accommodate the usual residents of that dwelling, according to the Canadian National Occupancy Standard.
 This definition applies to the Australian Bureau of Statistics Census and may differ somewhat from definitions in other collections.
 See also overcrowding.

 sexual abuse: Undesired sexual behaviour by one person upon another.
 Sexual abuse of a child refers to any act by a person having the care of a child that exposes the child to, or involves the child in, sexual processes beyond the child’s understanding, or contrary to accepted community standards.
+It includes, but is not limited to sexual assault.
+Other behaviours include; forcing a child to watch or hear sexual acts, taking sexualised photos of a child, and sexually explicit talk.

 sexual assault: Sexual act carried out against a person’s will through the use of physical force, intimidation or coercion.
 Includes rape, attempted rape, aggravated sexual assault (assault with a weapon), indecent assault, and penetration by objects, forced sexual activity that did not end in penetration and attempts to force a person into sexual activity.
 These acts are an offence under state and territory criminal law.

-sexual harassment: Includes: indecent phone calls, text messages, emails or social media posts; indecent exposure; inappropriate comments; and unwanted sexual touching.
+sexual harassment: Includes: indecent phone calls, text messages, emails or social media posts, indecent exposure, inappropriate comments, and unwanted sexual touching.

 sexual violence: Behaviours of a sexual nature carried out against a person’s will using physical force or coercion (or any threat or attempt to do so).
 Can be perpetrated by partners in a domestic relationship, former partners, other people known to the victims, or strangers.